annefou/jupyter_dashboards/_episodes/03-interactive.md

 ## Requirements

 - beakerx
+- pandas
+- datetime

-> ## Install beakerx using Anaconda navigator
+> ## Install beakerx, pandas and datetime using Anaconda navigator
 >
-> Use your green sticky note to signal you successfully installed `beakerx` python package or
+> Use your green sticky note to signal you successfully installed `beakerx`, `pandas` and `datetime` python packages or
 > your red sticky note if you need help.
 >
 {: .challenge}